Some young people worry about staying safe. Overall, Oxfordshire is a safe county, and violent crimes are rare. But incidents and accidents do happen.

 Sexual, racist or homophobic harassment should not be part of an evening out.
 If you are harassed, report it.

 Crucial: Are you or a friend being persistently targeted with sexual harassment or sexual proposals?
-If you are under 18, this may be Child Sexual Exploitation - this can happen to any gender and you should take urgent action to get help to make sure it stops.
+If you are under 18, this is Child Sexual Exploitation.

 If something happens